tohcheryl/main/collated/functional/samzx.md

     }

     /**
-     * Given a {@code String} of arguments in the context of the OrderCommand
+     * Returns an OrderCommand object for execution when given a {@code String} of
-     * and returns an OrderCommand object for execution.
+     * arguments in the context of the OrderCommand.
      * @throws ParseException if the user input does not conform the expected format */ private OrderCommand orderCommandWithIndex(String args) throws ParseException {